PoshestPoro/lr2oraja-endlessdream-nix/README.md

 # What is this
 This is a nix flake that supplies an install for lr2oraja-endlessdream, which is a fork or lr2oraja, which is a fork of beatoraja.
 The original repository can be found here: https://github.com/seraxis/lr2oraja-endlessdream

+This comes preinstalled with a startup script, a desktop entry and bokutachi IR (https://boku.tachi.ac/).
+The icon for the desktop is found on the AUR pkgbuild for this project: https://aur.archlinux.org/packages/lr2oraja-endlessdream .
 # How to install
 To install this flake, you will need to add it as an input to your nix configuration flake like this:
 ```nix